 The College Factual rankings also highlight Lynchburg’s focus on academic programs including political science and government, economics, criminology, international relations, public health, English, teacher education, communication and journalism, and biology and biomedical sciences.
 College Factual highlights colleges that have high concentrations of students in specific academic areas, hinting that those institutions are great places to study in those areas.

-“We are pleased that two national publications have highlighted the excellence of the education available at Lynchburg College,” said President Kenneth R. Garren.
+“We are pleased that two national publications have highlighted the excellence of the education available at University of Lynchburg,” said President Kenneth R. Garren.
 “College rankings are just one way that we benchmark ourselves against other institutions and track our continual improvement.
 They also help prospective students learn more about a variety of colleges and universities.
 But they form an incomplete picture, so we encourage those looking for a university that offers a student-centered culture and great value to visit Lynchburg and learn more in person.”

-Lynchburg College will adopt the name University of Lynchburg in 2018, consistent with its breadth of academic programs, at the undergraduate and graduate level.
+University of Lynchburg will adopt the name University of Lynchburg in 2018, consistent with its breadth of academic programs, at the undergraduate and graduate level.
 Lynchburg offers about 40 majors, 16 master’s degrees, and three doctoral programs.
 As one of only 40 institutions featured in the book Colleges that Change Lives, it features a community dedicated to helping all students develop their potential.